Cardshifter/Cardshifter/Documentation/1) Card Library - Basics.md

 Creating and modifying the available cards is the quickest and easiest way to customize your game modification _[mod]_.
 This guide will explain the basics of what are the different attributes, properties and effects, and how to use them effectively.

 The card library uses a Groovy Domain-Specific Language _[DSL]_ to store card information.
-Numeric (1, 2, 3.14, 42, 999999999) values, as well as Boolean (true/false) are written without quotes.
-String values ("hello", "http://www.cardshifter.com/", etc.) are written either using `'single'` or `"double"` quotation marks (they act the same in the scope of your mod).
+Numeric values `(1, 2, 3.14, 42, 999999999)` , as well as Boolean values `(true / false, 1 / 0)` are written without quotes.
+String of character values `("hello world", "http://www.cardshifter.com/", etc.)` are written either using `'single'` or `"double"` quotation marks (they act the same in the scope of your mod).

 ---